chuckjaz/invariant/src/slots/Slots.md

 Request the history for a slot.

-Result is a JSON stream of SlotGetRequest objects that are from the current value to the beginning of the slot.
+Result is a JSON stream of `SlotGetRequest` objects that are from the current value to the beginning of the slot.

+# `GET /slots/watch/:id`

+Request a stream of slot `SlotGetRequest` objects.
+This will always immediately return the current value but, as new slot values are set, a new value will be emitted.

 # `PUT /slots/register/:id`